rockitconsulting/test.rockitizer/docs/USAGE.md

 Basically it allows to make all connector settings in main files environment independent, providing the exact values using maven profiles.

+## Configurable payloads

+All Put connectors submiting the payloads may have the placeholders within.
+Please use the standard markup `${PLACEHOLDER}` and the corresponing entry in the `config.properties`: `PLACEHOLDER=Value`.

+### Supported connectors

+	- FILEPUT
+	- MQPUT
+	- DBPUT
+	- SCPPUT

 ## Connectors
 ### MQGet
 Description: reads all messages from queue as xmls